 I've recently wrestled with questions that have troubled me for most of my life.
-Then last night, I had a dream in which I was speeding away from an evil organization only to realize that a bionic man was chasing my car, on foot, and he was about to reach my door.
+Then last night, I had a dream in which I was speeding away from an evil organization in a stolen vehicle, only to realize a bionic man was chasing me, running along beside me, and he was about to reach my door.

 Suddenly, I remembered a lucid dreaming technique taught to me by my first therapist, Susan Sunbeam.
 I realized that here was an opportunity to get the answers I'd been searching for.
 I paused the dream, a technique developed by the O'odham people of the desert southwest, and I spoke directly to my pursuer.